-Start by drawing a line down the center, one column need to do, the other column want to do.
+Start by drawing a line down the center, one column needs to do, the other column wants to do.
 Then start filling that puppy out.
-Below is an example of what I did.

 Next, I did a time audit.

-I was sticking to my goals sheet and only taking care of my evening schedule.
+I was sticking to my goals sheet and only taking care of my evening routine.

 I grabbed a piece of paper and wrote down what I did and the time it took.
-I also carried my phone around with me and would set a stop watch.
-Below is an example of what this looks like.
+I also carried my phone around with me and would set a stopwatch.

 Next, I set priorities.